ramblingsofadev/docs/configuration.md

 <h2 id="application-builders">Application Builders</h2>

-Application builders provide an easy way to configure your application's components, eg adding binders, routes, global middleware, console commands, validators, and more.
-[Components](#components) are pieces of your application that are shared across modules (chunks of your domain).
-If you are running a site where users can buy books, you might have a user module, a book module, and a shopping cart module.
+Application builders provide an easy way to configure your application.
+They are passed into [modules](#modules) where you can decorate them with the [components](#components) a part of your business domain needs (eg routes, binders, global middleware, console commands, validators, etc).
+For example, if you are running a site where users can buy books, you might have a user module, a book module, and a shopping cart module.
 Each of these modules will have separate binders, routes, console commands, etc.  So, why not bundle all the configuration logic by module?

 Let's look at an example of a module: